FactSet is a nimble and simple business.

 There’s really not much to not like about the company – except that I don’t use their services myself.
 So I surely have a handicap in making an assessment of the business in that regard.

-This is a bit of a lengthy piece on a company analysis.
+This is a bit of a lengthy write-up.
 I knew very little about FactSet before I sat down to study the business.
 But I very much enjoyed learning about it.
 Hence, in line with what we do at Junto – learn – what you’re about to read is basically a put-together of my learning notes on FactSet.

 So, to go right ahead, we’ll now try to break down the fundamentals of FactSet, the company’s place in the financial world, and its intrinsic value through the lens of unit economics.